-This article appeared originally in Inc Magazine, and is reprinted with permission from the publisher:
+This article appeared originally in Inc Magazine, and is excerpted with permission from the publisher:

 Two decades ago, the A. Zahner Company was a regional metals manufacturer in Kansas City.
 Today, it is the go-to manufacturer of impossibly-shaped metallic pieces for the world’s premier architects: Frank Gehry, Zaha Hadid, and Rem Koolhaas, among others.
 Bill Zahner, the company’s fourth-generation president, spoke with Inc. Magazine about how the firm innovated its way from the Midwest to projects in South Korea and Qatar.